bedrock-viz/bedrock-viz/README.md

 * Create many types of images:
   * All layers of your world
   * Biomes in your world (very interesting!)
-  * Block light in your world (kind of like an image from space at night)
   * Block height in your world (kind of like a topographic map)
-  * Grass color in your world (it's neater than it sounds)

 * Create movies of all layers from bedrock to build limit (*ffmpeg* required)